adrem42/Copilot-for-FSLabs/topics/installation.md

 The script will auto-run after you load a flight with FSLabs.

+You can restart or stop (no need to do either during normal operation :) the script and output its log to the console (which needs to be enabled in the FSUIPC settings first) from its Add-ons submenu.

+**If anything goes wrong during its operation**, look for any lua errors in FSUIPC6.log/FSUIPC5.log or anything unusual in Copilot.log (you can make it more verbose by setting log_level to 1).

-If you want to extend the functionality of the script, see @{custom.lua | this example.}
+If you want to extend the functionality of the script, see @{custom.lua | some examples here.}

 ## Setting up speech recognition